scottmaran/helpful_python_notebooks/lesson1.md

 ```
 Now we're all set with a new up-to-date Python version

+### Quick aside: your shell language

+What's a shell?
+What language does it run?
+What does that even mean?

+Just like how there are many different coding languages besides Python, the terminal can read different types of languages.
+The most common are Bash and ZShell.

+We call it a "shell" because you can think of the terminal as a "shell" around the operating system of the computer, thought of as the "kernel".
+The name "shell" for a command line interpreter and the concept of making the shell a user program outside of the operating system kernel were introduced in Unix's precursor Multics.

-### Virtual Environments
+## Virtual Environments

-There's a lot of power in Python by itself, but a lot of developers have already created fast, highly-optimized packages for others to use.
+There's a lot of power in Python by itself, but developers have already created fast, highly-optimized packages for others to use.
 One can only get so far without using important packages like Numpy, Scipy, Pandas, and more in the data science world.
 As a person grows to use more and more of these packages though, they don't always play nicely with each other.
 So basically, you can think of a virtual environment as an isolated place where we can keep many packages together.
 We can have several virtual environments, with each one having specific versions of packages that we may need for a specific project.

 The most common (and arguably natural) way is to then store all of one's virtual environments in one place; i.e. under a folder titled virtualEnvs (or any other name).
 Do you remember how to create a directory?